+NURS 213 3 cr.
 (W) Child and Adolescent Health Promotion (Recommended Prerequisite: PSYC 221, but open to all students) Focus on the professional's role as advocate, care-giver and/or teacher in the promotion of health for children and adolescents, directly through health maintenance and prevention and indirectly through health care policy.

-(W) Perspectives in Professional Nursing (Prerequisites: WRTG 107; sophomore standing in the Nursing Program, RN and LPN students only; co-requisite: C/IL 104) Perspectives in professional nursing explores concepts incorporated in the philosophy, organizing framework and curriculum structures of the Nursing program.
+NURS 241 3 cr (W) Perspectives in Professional Nursing

+(Prerequisites: WRTG 107; sophomore standing in Nursing, licensed nurses only; co-requisite: C/IL 104) Perspectives in professional nursing explores concepts incorporated in the philosophy, organizing framework and curriculum structures of the Nursing program.
 Integration of the health patterns and nursing process in the delivery of professional nursing care is introduced.
 Pertinent issues impacting on the nursing profession are addressed.

 NURS 242 3 cr.
-Nursing Related to the Assessment of Health
+Nursing Related to the Assessment of Health Patterns

-(Prerequisites: Sophomore standing, RN and LPN students only; pre- or co-requisite: NURS 241) Focus on the professional nurse's role as caregiver in assessing, diagnosing and planning interventions of adaptive health patterns in individuals.
+(Prerequisites: sophomore standing, licensed nurses only; pre- or co-requisite: NURS 241)

+Focus on the professional nurse's role as caregiver in assessing, diagnosing and planning interventions of adaptive health patterns in individuals.
 Application of the nursing process to well persons and to individuals and families with alterations in health patterns.
 Exploration of concepts for planning holistic health care.
 Two hours lecture and three hours laboratory.